/ IN THIS BLOG

 You must report your waste generator status to the federal government.

 If you’re a large quantity generator, you have to ship your waste out within ninety days, and you will be liable to pay tax on the tonnage.

-In the application process, the number itself is site-specific to where you’re generating the waste.
+In the application process, the ID number is site-specific to the origin of the waste generation.
 If you move, you’ll need to apply for and receive a new number.

 As a built-in check and balance to the system, treatment facilities can’t legally accept waste from generators who should have those federal EPA numbers but don’t.